Die4Ever/deus-ex-randomizer/src/notes/patchV3.7.0.md

 - New option under Rando > Visuals to choose whether world textures and object textures should be smoothed or not.
 - Binoculars or weapon scopes now unzoom when you reach a bingo win (such as in WaltonWare).
 - Maybe fixed random deaths in the ending cutscenes for some players.
+- Times shown for each mission in the credits now use fixed width numbers to make things line up better.

 </details>